sortira/whereami/README.md

 1. **Start the Game**: Load the page and enter the main game screen.
 2. **Guess the Location**: Choose clues based on strategy or thrill and guess what the country is.

+For multiplayer

+1. **Create a game**: Generate a gameId and share it with your friends.
+2. **Join and play**: Join using the generated gameId (or one you already have) and play.

 ## Installation